 High and low pressure service ports are installed on all units so that the system operating pressures can be observed.
-A pressure table covering all models can be found on page 44.
-It is imperative to match the correct pressure table to the unit by model number.
+A pressure table covering all models can be found on page 43.

 This unit employs high-flow Coremax valves instead of the typical Schrader-type valves.